GeneralE2022/Branching/README.md

 ## Git Command Cheat Sheet

-Overview and cheat sheet of git commands
+Overview and cheat sheet of git commands.

 ### Basic Commands
 * git init - initialize a new local repo